 The second, right?

 The second is far more engaging, and it has a lot to do with its simplicity.
-Having a well-designed, and inviting landing page design is a great way of improving visitor experience and for preventing visitor bounces.
+Having a well-designed, and inviting landing page design is a great way to improve visitor experience and prevent visitor bounces.
 If you want to know how to improve landing page conversions and experience, focus on giving visitors exactly what they need.

 There is no confusion over what Adriene is asking with her Yoga landing page.
 Her message is clear, concise, and effective.